 Technically, biking under the influence does not fall under Nevada’s driving under the influence (DUI) law.
 However, it is still a crime known as reckless endangerment.
 Nevada Revised Statutes Section 202.595 defines this as performing an act or neglect of duty with a willful or wanton disregard for the safety of other people or property.
 This crime is a gross misdemeanor if it does not result in substantial bodily harm or the death of a person and a class C felony if it does.

-If you get into a bicycle accident in Nevada, contact an attorney at Koch & Brim, LLP for a free consultation.
+If you get into a bicycle accident in Nevada, contact a Las Vegas bicycle accident attorney at Koch & Brim, LLP for a free consultation.
 You may be entitled to financial compensation.